-Many manufacturers are now focusing solely on launching mirrorless cameras – for example, Canon cancelled its 7D line of DSLRs last year.
-But that doesn’t mean the DSLR format is dead.
+It's worth noting that manufacturers have practically stopped making new DSLRs now – Sony has pretty much phased out its A-mount DSLRs, while Canon has discontinued its 7D line – but that doesn't mean the DSLR format is dead.
 Both Canon and Nikon continue to offer a wide range of entry-level DSLR models, with extensive lens catalogues to match.

-And with fewer fresh models hitting the shelves, beginners will find usually find the best value in slightly older options like the Canon EOS 80D and Nikon D5600.
+With fewer fresh models hitting the shelves, beginners will usually find the best value in slightly older options like the Nikon D5600 and Canon EOS 80D.
 These might not offer cutting-edge technology, but they tick most of the important boxes for beginners, without breaking the bank.
 For this reason, we've included both current and older models in our guide below.

-What's the best beginner DSLR you can buy right now?
-Our top pick is the Nikon D3500.
-This first launched back in 2018, but is still an outstanding entry-level option.
-It might lack the advanced features and superlative performance of more expensive rivals, but it also delivers a competent combination of stellar image quality, novice-friendly features and value.
+Our top pick for the title of best beginner DSLR is the Nikon D3500.
+While it first launched back in 2018, it remains an outstanding entry-level option.
+It might lack the advanced features and performance of more expensive rivals, but the D3500 delivers a solid combination of stellar image quality, novice-friendly features and great value.

 Nikon may not have announced any new entry-level DSLRs for a while, but the D3500 remains an excellent option for those new to photography.
 It picks up from where the D3400 left off, but with a handful of extra perks.
 Unlike power-hungry mirrorless models, the major advantage of this camera is battery life.
 You can keep going for 1,550 images between charges, which is way ahead of most other DSLRs, while the 24MP sensor delivers excellent image quality.
 Nikon has also revised the body and control layout, not only to make it nicer to handle but easier to use too, while the Guide Mode takes the first-time user's hand and walks them through all the key features in a way that makes everything easy to understand.
 We love it – and if you're just getting started, we reckon you will too.